Other:

 var s = ccbGetSceneNodeFromName("cubeMesh1");

-Makes a node with the name 'cubeMesh1' to be displayed in wireframe mode.
+Makes a node with the name 'cubeMesh1' to use dynamic light.
+Example 2:

 ccbSetSceneNodeProperty(sceneNode,